ericoporto/ags-manual-wiki/Settingupthegame.md

 line with their zoom level, as set on the walkable areas.

-"Adjust volume with scaling" modifies the volume of any frame-linked sounds on the character's view (eg. footstep sounds) with their zoom level, as set on the walkable areas.
+"Adjust volume with scaling" modifies the volume of any frame-linked sounds on the character's view (e.g. footstep sounds) with their zoom level, as set on the walkable areas.

 "Solid" specifies that this character is solid and will block other